emiperez997/randomVerse_generator_app/README.md

-# Random Bible Verse Project
+# Random Bible Verse App

 ## Details
 This app will generate a random bible verse with only one click.